rixx/books.rixx.de/src/reviews/2018/akata-witch.md

   date_read: 2018-03-04
   date_started: 2018-03-04
   did_not_finish: false
-  rating: 5
+  rating: 4
 ---

 I definitely fell in love with this book.
 The only critique I can think of right now is that in the beginning the dialogue (and narration) felt a bit off, like it was more meant for the screen than for paper.
 But it's really really good regardless.
 This is how I like my fantasy.
 And also, finally somebody does four teenager teams right.
-Sunny and her friends are just lovely.
+Sunny and her friends are just lovely, and their whole world stands out because it is so vivid and real.